bmgelder/diashow/README.md

 Jump to previous chapter shift+left arrow keyy

 Jump to next chapter shift+right arrow key
-The autoplay is set to 4 seconds.
+The autoplay time span is set to 4 seconds.
 You can change the time span with a test editor.
 Search for 4000 in index.html and enter the desired ms.

+The start script is diashow.py.
+First action is to select a directory with the player.
+Then you can add images (individually or as a list).
+If an image is selected in the image list, images are inserted first.
+Otherwise pictures will be added at the end.

+If an image is selected, you can edit the title or set the chapter flag.

+The background music (mp3) may be added with the Music tab.

 The control file is generated with a Python/QT (pyside6) app.
 Jou need to install pyside6, json5, pillow

 Some icons by https://p.yusukekamiyamane.com/.
 Licensed under a Creative Commons Attribution 3.0 licence.
 Some Icons by https://icons8.de/

-The start script is diashow.py.
-First select a directory with the player.
-Then you can add images (individually or as a list).
-If an image is selected in the image list, images are inserted first.
-Otherwise pictures will be added at the end.

-If an image is selected, you can edit the title.

-The background music (mp3) is selected with the Musik tab.
+The Windows EXE (see directory windows) is built PyInstaller.
+PyInstaller adds all modules of Python into the EXE.
+To avoid a huge EXE use a virtual environment (see requiremnets.txt).

+The command t0 issue PyInstaller:
+...\diashow>pyinstaller diashow.py --onefile --add-data "*.png;." --icon="icons8-präsentation-100.png" --noconfirm